Architectural Solar Solutions

 • Improved Energy Capture: Bifacial vertical solar panels can harvest sunlight from reflections off surrounding buildings, streets, and surfaces.

-• Architectural Harmony: Unlike retrofitted rooftop solar, vertical BIPV is designed from the ground up to be an integral part of a building’s aesthetic.
+• Architectural Harmony: Unlike rooftop solar, vertical BIPV is designed from the ground up to be an integral part of a building’s aesthetic.

 Related Products